-How will the strategy, Potential positive and/or Recommendations for Action taken by Clinical

-policy, plan, procedure negative impacts improvement/ mitigation Board / Corporate

-and/or service impact on:- Directorate.

-Make reference to where the

-mitigation is included in the document, as appropriate

-higher prevalence of related health inequalities in our as appropriate

-conditions or illnesses in community.

-particular populations (e.g.

-cholecystectomy).
-Where

-this is the case it is stated in

-the EHIA accompanying the

-INNU list.

-The INNU policy supports the

-efficient use of limited

-resources by not routinely

-making treatments which are

-considered to have low

-clinical and/ cost

-effectiveness or are

-considered low priority.
-No

-evidence of negative impact

-has been identified because of

-a person's race.
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate.
+Make reference to where the mitigation is included in the document, as appropriate higher prevalence of related conditions or illnesses in particular populations (e.g. cholecystectomy).
+Where this is the case it is stated in the EHIA accompanying the INNU list.
+The INNU policy supports the efficient use of limited resources by not routinely making treatments which are considered to have low clinical and/ cost effectiveness or are considered low priority.
+No evidence of negative impact has been identified because of a person's race. health inequalities in our community.